-How to make Renaissance National Honor Roll
+How to be a Renaissance National Honor Roll educator

 How do educators participate in Honor Roll?

 Log in to your Renaissance Royals account and click on the Honor Roll channel.
 (Not a member?
 Click here to join!)

 Complete the monthly Honor Roll activities (eight total) throughout the school year and submit your data to demonstrate you’ve reached program data targets.

 Be recognized!
 You’ll receive an achievement kit that includes customizable digital student certificates, a classroom pennant, or a school banner.

 More than 300 educators participated in Honor Roll and were recognized during the 2021–2022 school year.
 While everyone participates in Honor Roll for different reasons, these educators agree that having the strategies to effectively use their Renaissance products benefits everyone, especially their students:

 “Because the National Honor Roll involves so many people who all use the same Renaissance products, the strategies, resources, and discussions were vital to a greater understanding of how to improve my implementation of the products in my classroom.
 The information is always presented in a timely manner, which makes it even more valuable.”

 Melissa Eilers, Fourth Grade Teacher, Nebraska

 “For anyone who is undecided about participating in National Honor Roll, I can testify that the knowledge you gain by working through the modules is not only essential to implementing the program to the best of its ability, but also connects you with a whole community of fellow educators who are focused on working together to build knowledge and share resources.
 I wish I had found National Honor Roll sooner!”